Old Bengali: Literature

 The collection of Old Bengali literature is small but still significant, with only a few surviving manuscripts.
 Many of the written works of the Buddhist Tantric Sahajiyas mingle in Old Bengali, which is one of the richest and most significant bodies of literature preserved among the early language groups derived from Magadhi Prakrit.

 The most important surviving work of Old Bengali literature is the Charyapada, a collection of devotional song; which is considered as the best sign created in Old Bengali.
 According to Tibetan sources, the original manuscript was called Charyagiti-koshavrtti and contained 100 verses.
 But till now 51 Padas or verses of the manuscript have been discovered.
-There are also some literary works, such as few Bengali songs compiled in Sekshuvodaya, some rhymes and poems of Bidagdha Mukhomandal.
-Bandyaghatiya Sarbananda wrote the note on the Sanskrit lexicon Amarkosh by Amar Singh, which contains about 400 Bengali words which are considered to be traces of Old Bengali.
+There are also some literary works, such as few Bengali songs and proverbs compiled in Sekshuvodaya by Halayudha Mishra, the court poet of King Lakshmana Sena, some rhymes and poems of Bidagdha Mukhomandal.
+Bandyaghatiya Sarbananda wrote the note on the Sanskrit lexicon Amarkosh by Amar Singh, which contains about 400 Bengali words which are consider ed to be traces of Old Bengali.

 Some of the songs written in Old Bengali were compiled in Mānasōllōsa or Abhilaṣitārthacintāmaṇi.
 These Bengali songs were placed in the gitbinod section of the Sanskrit text.
 The theme of the songs was the story of Krishna's lila with the gopis and Vishnu in various incarnations.